Mount Temple Comprehensive School

-Students
+Students and curriculum

-Mount Temple Comprehensive School had about 450 students when it opened in 1972, which rose to over 700 students in the 1980-90s and from 2010 to 2020 had almost 900 students, and rising.
+Mount Temple is a co-educational comprehensive school.
+It had about 450 students when it opened in 1972, which rose to over 700 students in the 1980-90s and from 2010 to 2020 had almost 900 students, and rising.

+The school offers Junior Cycle, Transition Year and Leaving Certificate programmes, including the Leaving Certificate Vocational Programme and Leaving Certificate Applied.

 Facilities

-The school operates from several buildings, the main house being a protected structure.
-There have been plans for many years for a new school building to be added onsite to cater for the extra students, whose numbers are otherwise leading to pressure on space and loss of other facilities to additional classroom need; as of 2022, there is no spare classroom space, nor changing rooms for sport.
-In 2017, the Department of Education and Skills commissioned a major architectural firm, Wejchert, to design a new main school building, and they assembled a full construction project team.
-After Covid-related delays, in October 2020, in response to the last application, the city council planning inspector recommended planning permission be granted, despite some local objections, clearing the way to build a three-storey school building that could accommodate one thousand students.
-This building, in excess of 10,000 sq. metres, will replace most of the non-protected school buildings.

-In addition to science laboratories and IT space, the school had for many years a substantial lending and reference library with two paid staff and a rota of parent volunteers, and while the collection had to be moved to make space for teaching, the library room hosted a talk by Bono in late 2022.
+The school operates from several buildings, the main house (dated 1862) being a protected structure.
+In addition to science laboratories and IT space, the school has maintained a lending and reference library for many years, managed by both paid staff and a rota of parent volunteers.
+While the library collection had to be moved to make space for teaching, the library room hosted a talk by Bono in late 2022.
 External facilities include a number of on-premises pitches and courts.

+There have been plans for many years for a new school building to be added onsite to cater for the extra students, whose numbers are otherwise leading to pressure on space and loss of other facilities to additional classroom need; as of 2022, there was no spare classroom space, nor changing rooms for sport.
+In 2017, the Department of Education and Skills commissioned the Wejchert architectural firm to design a new main school building, and they assembled a construction project team.
+After Covid-related delays, in October 2020, in response to the last application, the city council planning inspector recommended planning permission be granted, despite some local objections, clearing the way to build a three-storey school building that could accommodate 1000 students.
+This building, in excess of 10,000 sq. metres, is planned to replace a number of the non-protected school buildings.